Arsalan-zafar/Arsalan-zafar.github.io/_pages/about.md

 Deep Render was founded in 2019 by Christian Besenbruch and I. We set out build an entirely new method for compressing video.
 We spend the next 4 years fundraising, building the team, the hardware infrasturcture and the team.
 Along this journey, we've managed to achieve the following:
 - Build the world's first AI codec
+- Introduce the world's first AI codec into FFMPEG and VLC
 - Building the world's best AI compression team
 - Building the world's best ML Deployment team for iOS, Intel and Android platforms
 - Building an AI compute specialised data centre with over 200 GPUs